Activations Are Bad for Geometry

 Rank collapse, made concrete

-ReLU’s effect on rank is exact.
+What does the hard gate actually cost?
+For ReLU the answer is exact.
 With active set S(x)={i:zi>0}S(\mathbf{x}) = \{ i : z_i > 0 \},

 rank(JF(x))=rank(WS(x),:),\mathrm{rank}\big(\mathbf{J}_F(\mathbf{x})\big) = \mathrm{rank}\big(\mathbf{W}_{S(\mathbf{x}),\,:}\big),